31 Essential HVAC Tools List: Different Types & Their Uses

 Metal Bending Tools

 HVAC technicians work with metal a lot.
-You need to have the proper metal bending tools to create systems that are seamless and attractive.
+You need to have the proper metal bending tools to create seamless and attractive systems.

 5. Hand Seamer (Tongs)